TomorrowJW/SPP-SCL/README.md

 1. Configuring your environment (Prerequisites):

     + Installing necessary packages: `pip install -r requirements.txt`.
+    + Our training, validation, and testing partitioning follows the [CLMF](https://github.com/Link-Li/CLMLF/tree/main) partitioning method in NAACL2022 to ensure fair comparison.

 1. Downloading necessary data:

-    + downloading training dataset and move it into `./data/`, which can be found from [Baidu Drive](https://pan.baidu.com/s/1zLYWsxxluq1elQuyY7gg3w) (extraction code: ekd2).
+    + downloading dataset and move it into `./data/`, which can be found from [two MVSA Datasets](http://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/) for MVSA-Single and MVSA-Multiple Datasets, and can be found from [HFM Dataset](https://github.com/headacheboy/data-of-multimodal-sarcasm-detection)
+Also, These datasets can be download from our [(Baidu Drive)](https://pan.baidu.com/s/1Tmq_jy7E3evUnyz_jGXf2w?pwd=5iew) (extraction code:5iew).

-    + downloading testing dataset and move it into `./data/`, which can be found from [Baidu Drive](https://pan.baidu.com/s/1xnaiHnAuj4UVTPRak9oU2g) (extraction code: nhwe).
+    + downloading our weights and move it into `./save_models/MVSA-S.pth or MVSA-M.pth or HFM.pth`,

-    + downloading our weights and move it into `./save_models/PVT-V2-B4-384.pth`, which can be found from [(Baidu Drive)](https://pan.baidu.com/s/1ibKdnGDf4_vCGY_zmqyyAA?pwd=2855) (extraction code: 2855).
+    which can be found from [(Baidu Drive)](https://pan.baidu.com/s/11xNLXA7m0g9SHMAZs-ZFPg?pwd=afr5) (extraction code: afr5).

-    + downloading weights and move it into `./pre_train/pvt_v2_b4.pth`, which can be found from [Baidu Drive](https://pan.baidu.com/s/1aWXw0O7vMXRYWQK5MvHBIA?pwd=u1u6) (extraction code: u1u6).
+    + downloading pre-trained ResNet50 and bert-base-uncased weights and move them into `./pre_train/` and `./pre_train/bert-base-uncased/`, which can be found from [Baidu Drive](https://pan.baidu.com/s/1HoSXiwu8j4aFQg55jN7mBw) (extraction code: 3c7b) and [Baidu Drive](https://pan.baidu.com/s/1I5OJkYCoCz5iOuzbnvvVbw) (extraction code: ys4w).

 1. Training Configuration:

-    + After you download training dataset, just run `MyTrain.py` to train our model.
+    + After you download dataset, just run `train.py` to train our model.

-1. Testing Configuration:
+1. Testing and Evaluting Configuration:

-    + After you download all the pre-trained model and testing dataset, just run `MyTest.py` to generate the final prediction maps.
+    + After you download all the trained weights, just run `test.py` to perform prediction.

-    + You can also download prediction maps and edge prediction maps ('CHAMELEON', 'CAMO', 'COD10K', 'NC4K') from [Baidu Drive](https://pan.baidu.com/s/1MhEAX396p9cFGbehCxgYlA?pwd=w2mw) (extraction code: w2mw)).
+    + Note: Since the previous server was accidentally cleaned up, we retrained the model on other machines.
+The latest results are in the results.txt file, and these results are even better than those reported in the paper.

 Note:  If you have difficulty accessing Baidu Drive, please contact us for alternative download links.
-### 3.2 Evaluating your trained model:

-One evaluation is written in Python codes ([link](https://github.com/lartpang/PySODMetrics)), or Matlab codes ([link](https://github.com/DengPingFan/CODToolbox)). please follow this the instructions in `MyEval.py` and just run it to generate the evaluation results.

 ## 4. Citation

 Please cite our paper if you find the work useful, thanks!

-	@article{wu2025boosting,
-	  title={Boosting Foreground-Background Disentanglement for Camouflaged Object Detection}, author={Wu, Jiesheng and Hao, Fangwei and Xu, Jing}, journal={ACM Transactions on Multimedia Computing, Communications and Applications}, volume={21},
-	  number={12},
-	  pages={1--23},
-	  year={2025},
-	  publisher={ACM New York, NY}
+	@article{SPP-SCL,
+	  title={SPP-SCL: Semi-Push-Pull Supervised Contrastive Learning for Image-Text Sentiment Analysis and Beyond }, author={Wu, Jiesheng and Li, Shengrong},
+	  conference={AAAI Conference on Artificial Intelligence (AAAI)},
+	  year={2026}
 	}

 ## 5. Contact